whitphx/streamlit-webrtc/README.md

 You can also try it out on [Streamlit Sharing](https://share.streamlit.io/whitphx/streamlit-webrtc-example/main/app.py).

 The deployment of this sample app is managed in this repository: https://github.com/whitphx/streamlit-webrtc-example/.

+## Tutorial
+[This post](https://dev.to/whitphx/build-a-web-based-real-time-computer-vision-app-with-streamlit-57l2) explains how to use `streamlit-webrtc` to build a real-time computer vision app.